EnzymeML/enzymeml-specifications/docs/model.md

 ------

 ### MeasurementData
 This object describes a single entity of a measurement, which corresponds to one species.
-It also holds replicates which contain time course data.
+It also holds replicates that contain time course data.

 __species_id__* `string`